arelsaputra/Dicoding-Data-Scientist-Manchine-learning-Engineer/README.md

 ## Installation

-Follow these steps to run this project on your computer:
+Follow these steps to run this project on computer:

 1. Clone this repository:
    ```sh